pedrolemos4/LAPR2/docs/UC3 - Create Payment Transaction/UC3_CreatePaymentTransaction.md

 ### Brief Format

 The organization's collaborator starts the creation of a payment transaction of a finished/executed task.
-The system requests the necessary data on the payment transaction, that is, a brief description of the task (taskId, brief description, time duration (in hours), cost per hour (in euros) and task category), details about the execution of the task (end date, delay, brief description of the quality of the work) and information about the freelancer that worked on the task (frlId, name, level of expertise, e-mail, NIF, bank account (IBAN), address and country).
+The system requests the necessary data on the payment transaction, that is, the payment transaction id, a brief description of the task (taskId, brief description, time duration (in hours), cost per hour (in euros) and task category), details about the execution of the task (end date, delay, brief description of the quality of the work) and information about the freelancer that worked on the task (frlId, name, level of expertise, e-mail, NIF, bank account (IBAN), address and country).
 The organization's collaborator enters the requested data.
 The system validates and displays the payment transaction data and also the amount to pay to each freelancer, asking for confirmation.
 The organization's collaborator confirms.
 The system records the payment transaction data and informs the organization's collaborator of the success of the operation.

 ### SSD
 ![UC3_SSD.svg](UC3_SSD.svg)